-The Planning Commission considered the proposed ordinance amendment on January 13, 2021 and forwarded a favorable recommendation to the City Council for the draft ordinance amendment.
-The City Council approved the First Reading of the proposed ordinance amendment on February 8 as provided below, with considerable discussion at that time.
+The Planning Commission considered the proposed ordinance amendment at a public hearing at the September 16, 2020 meeting but postponed making a recommendation until a resolution was reached regarding outstanding property boundary issues.
+A resolution has since been reached by confirming the land ownership, parcel size, and new Sidwell number.
+The Planning Commission considered the proposed ordinance amendment again on January 13, 2021 and forwarded a favorable recommendation to the City Council for the draft ordinance amendment.
+The City Council is now asked to consider a First Reading of the proposed ordinance amendment.

-The proposed ordinance amendment would reduce the minimum site acreage requirement for Facilities for Human Care from 5 acres to 4.5 acres.
+The proposed ordinance amendment, as recommended by the Planning Commission, would reduce the minimum site acreage requirement for Facilities for Human Care from 5 acres to 4.5 acres.
 The proposed text revision to Section 4.64 of the Zoning Ordinance is as follows (in bold):